yarml/HeliumOS/README.md

 (You may want to check [buildsys/70-install.mk] before running this one)

 # Documentation
 Current documentation for HeliumOs can be found in [docs/].
-Additionally, [archive/] contains documentation in text files that still need to be ported to markdown.

 [buildsys/]: buildsys/
 [kernel/]: kernel/
 [sysroots/]: sysroots/
 [docs/]: docs/
-[archive/]: archive/
 [buildsys/70-install.mk]: buildsys/70-install.mk

 [dependencies]: docs/dependencies